trailofbits/polytracker/docs/tdag.md

 ## Affects control flow
 In addition to being Source-, Union- or Range-Taint, each value is also marked if it affects control flow.
 The basic example is if a value `x` (having label `L`) read from file is compared against another value and a branch is taken based on the result.
 Whenever the comparison and branch is executed, the taint with label `L` is marked as affecting control flow.

-Affects control flow propagates through unions and ranges meaning that if a value `v`, having label `w` where `w` is a union or range, affects control flow.
+Affects control flow propagates through unions and ranges meaning that if a value having label `w` where `w` is a union or range, is identified as affecting control flow.
 Then each taint label represented by `w` is in turn marked as affecting control flow.

 ## File format
 The general layout of the file is as follows: